Severe Weather Statement issued for Campbell by NWS - News Break

 Severe Weather Statement issued for Campbell by NWS

-Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 22:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Campbell THE SEVERE THUNDERSTORM WARNING FOR EAST CENTRAL CAMPBELL COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning has been cancelled.
-However gusty winds and heavy rain are still possible with this thunderstorm.
+Effective: 2021-05-26 14:45:00 EDT Expires: 2021-05-26 22:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for DAMAGING WINDS.
+For your safety, move to an interior room on the lowest floor of a sturdy building.
+Stay away from windows.
+Locally heavy rain will quickly reduce visibility and result in ponding of water on roadways, standing water in low lying areas, and minor flooding of creeks, streams, and areas of poor drainage.
+Drivers are urged to slow down and use extra caution to avoid hydroplaning.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
-Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.alerts.weather.gov
+Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
+Target Area: Campbell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR EAST CENTRAL CAMPBELL COUNTY At 413 PM EDT, a severe thunderstorm was located near Rustburg, moving east at 25 mph.
+While the storm was weakening, and large hail is now less likely, damaging winds are still possible as the storm collapses.
+HAZARD...60 mph wind gusts.
+SOURCE...Radar indicated.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Rustburg Mike Spring Mills and Gladys.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov